 Tomorrow night I am reading for the first time with the Cobourg Poetry Workshop.
 It starts at 6:30 at Palisade Gardens–if you’re in the area!

 I moved to Cobourg nearly two years ago and since then I learned that the town is alive with poetry.
-I’ve never considered myself a poet before.
-Poetry is personal in my writing world.
+Poetry is personal in my writing world and sharing it sometimes makes me feel more vulnerable than sharing other forms of writing.
 But the poets of Northumberland have inspired me with their bravery.

 So over the Christmas holidays I put together a chapbook of 18 poems in a collection called Songs of Sunshine and Snowflakes.
 I made twenty copies.